Qurumushi: Early life

 He was from Tongqayit clan of Keraite tribe who migrated from Mongolia accompanying Hulagu's army.
 His grandfather Tügür was Hulagu's scribe, member of keshig and a commander, while his great-grandfather Quyidu served Genghis Khan and Ong Khan.
 His father Alinaq served Ahmad Tekuder as his commander-in-chief and was also his son-in-law.
 He had two brothers as well.

 Qurumushi was a member of the force tasked by Tekuder with severing the connection between princes Arghun and Qonqurtay in 1284.
 He served as a messenger to Tekuder's father on 1 May 1284 when Tekuder asked Alinaq to prepare for fight against pro-Arghun forces.
 However, the latter prevailed and Alinaq was executed on 4 July 1284 by Arghun.

 Under Arghun

 After his father's execution, Qurumushi inherited Alinaq's domains in modern Javakheti, his mingghan and his wife Kuchuk Khatun in levirate.
-He was tasked by Arghun with overseeing Vakhtang II of Georgia after Demetre II's execution in 1289.
+He was tasked by Arghun with overseeing Vakhtang II after Demetrius II's execution in 1289.